HobnobMancer/cazomevolve/README.md

 python3 scripts/extract_proteins_genomes.py dickeya_genomes_flat/ dickeya_proteins -f
 ```

+The output is writen to `dickeya_proteins`, and each output fasta file is named `<species>_<genbank_accession>.fasta`, allowing for
+multiple genomic assemblies for each species.
+Otherwise, all proteins from all genomics assemblies for a specie would be merged into a single
+fasta file.

+37 of the Dickeya genomic assemblies contained no CDS features.

 ## Predicting CDS

 Some of the retrieved genomic assemblies contained no CDS features.
 Therefore, the genomes were annotated using [`prodigal`](https://github.com/hyattpd/Prodigal).